• The Family Medicine Cares International program consists of the following opportunities:

 Volunteer in the Dominican Republic

 The 2025 Delegation to the Dominican Republic is February 15-22.
-For information about volunteering for a one-week deployment, please review the FMCI Delegation Overview or email Family Medicine Cares International Staff.
+For information about volunteering for a one-week deployment, please review the FMCI Delegation Overview and the FMCI Travel Handbook—or, email Family Medicine Cares International Staff.

 Make a Donation